Marcos San Miguel

 “I'm the only STEM major on the team, and I'm one of, if not the only, CS major to ever be on the men's basketball team,” he said.
 “Given the nature of my major, my advisor has been invaluable in creating survivable course loads for a season that stretches both semesters.”

-Additionally, team managers—who are also CS majors—provide mentorship, understanding the unique pressures of juggling basketball and academics.
+Additionally, San Miguel notes that team managers—who are also CS majors—provide mentorship, understanding the unique pressures of juggling basketball and academics.

 “They’re the unsung heroes of our team,” he said.
 “They work basically the same hours as the players to ensure everything runs smoothly yet receive none of the credit.”